Daily readings

 Tuesday, March 31, 2026

 Tuesday of Holy Week.
 Holy Week.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationTuesday of Holy Week